Xi says China will not seek to dominate Southeast Asia - ExBulletin

 China has repeatedly sought to overcome concerns about its growing power and influence in the region, particularly its claim over almost all of the South China Sea which overlaps with the claims of ASEAN members Malaysia. , Vietnam, Brunei and the Philippines.

-Xis’ remarks came days after Chinese Coast Guard vessels blocked and sprayed a powerful jet of water at two Filipino boats carrying supplies to troops on a disputed South China Sea shoal and them. forced them to turn around.
+Xi’s remarks came days after Chinese Coast Guard ships blocked and sprayed a powerful jet of water at two Filipino boats carrying supplies to troops on a disputed South China Sea shoal and them. forced them to turn around.

 Philippine President Rodrigo Duterte highlighted the incident in his remarks at the conference, referring to the bench by his Filipino name.